 After the 1990 passing of the Americans with Disabilities Act, those with either mental illness or physical disabilities did not have to worry about being segregated, excluded, or discriminated against by society.
 Barriers have largely been removed from all public accommodations or businesses, including state and local government entities.

 In 2010, standards for accessible design were finally completed, which contain very specific guidelines for a highly consistent architectural design that people with disabilities can depend on.

 Today, the ADA has effectively changed the way we function as a society, shaped a new belief system that does not tolerate exclusion for the disabled, and literally changed the architecture of our society.

 All new commercial construction from 2011 forward is designed with these standards in place.
 ADA compliance is mandatory for nearly every business and punishable by federal law.

 One of the most important and common ADA violations is improper signage.
-Here at ADA Central, we have a huge stock inventory of required ADA signs, plus we make custom ADA-compliant signage.
+Here at ADA Central, we have a huge stock inventory of required ADA signs such as medical signs, plus we make custom ADA-compliant signage.
 You can even check expedited service if necessary, and we can answer any questions regarding ADA guidelines you may have.
 We do the highest quality work around, so contact us today!